r-mobile/smart_media/README.md

 The ***playStream(...)*** function accepts three parameters:

 ```
-1. An implementation of *StreamData*, which contains the stream URL and stream type.
+1. An implementation of StreamData, which contains the stream URL and stream type.
-2. An implementation of *net.Proxy* from *ProxyManager*.
+2. An implementation of net.Proxy from ProxyManager.
-3. A *Boolean* flag indicating whether the media should start playing immediately upon player readiness.
+3. A Boolean flag indicating whether the media should start playing immediately upon player readiness.
 ```

 Once configured, media streaming will commence.